-Each school will be responsible for developing and distributing to students and parents a Student/Parent Handbook- this Student Code of Conduct being a supplement to the Student/Parent Handbook.
+Each school will be responsible for developing and distributing to students and parents a Student/Parent Handbook.
 Within each school, administrators, teachers, paraprofessionals, or any other adult in a role of supervising students have the responsibility to maintain order and enforce this Code.
 The Principal of the school has the ultimate responsibility and authority to oversee the application, interpretation, and enforcement of the Code according to policy and regulations.
 In doing so, principals and administrators shall use their professional discretion while considering multiple student factors that contribute to the application of the progressive discipline model.